cslr/batmud-wallpaper/README.md

 BatMUD wallpaper changer plugin (based on location/whereami) tomas.ukkonen@iki.fi, 2022

-Currently this plugin shows randomly chosen background pictures (jpg and png files) from the directory "C:\batmud-pictures\".
+Currently this plugin shows randomly chosen background pictures (jpg and png files) from the directory "<path>\batmud-pictures\".
-Picture changes everytime area changes (global coordinates of BatMUD whereami command changes within area).
+Picture changes everytime an area changes (global coordinates of BatMUD whereami command changes within area).
 Because this plugin overrides use of whereami command to get coordinates, you cannot use 'whereami' command when using this plugin.
 Instead, there is a partial support for "tellmelocation" command which reports almost same information.

 Pictures (png and jpg) must be in directory: "System.getProterty("user.dir") / batmud-pictures/".
 The location is told when the plugin loads if the directory doesn't exist.